cameronrtd/Python_Projects/README.md

 ## Project 3: Pong!

 Enjoy the iconic game of pong as you do your best to keep the ball from missing your padles as long as you can.
 The speed / difficutly increases over time to keep the game interesting.

-The controls are as follows:
+### Controls
 Left paddle: use the W and S keys to go up and down Right paddle: use the up and down arrow keys to go up and down